w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 This hypothetical JavaScript session description construction API still puts the emphasis in driving the developer towards building up a media signaling exchange format rather than in the logic of how the media should be controlled and pipelined.

-The WebRTC JavaScript Object Model {{WebRTCJSObj}} is being proposed as the alternative.
+The WebRTC JavaScript object model is being proposed as the alternative.
 In a follow-up to this draft the model will describe how the JavaScript developer gains control over the stream's pipelining for the browser's media/RTC engine and thus free the JavaScript developer to express signaling and state machines using whatever mechanism desired.
 A simplified shim implemented entirely in JavaScript will allow easier interpretation to any format desired by the JavaScript developer in a way that can be updated independently of a browser's binary release.
 Should any changes be needed in signaling, a JavaScript shim generating this custom format is strictly under the control of the service provider and not the browser.